 Thankfully, Rogue One: A Star Wars Story already provided us with a proof of concept for the Anthology series too.
-With Ron Howard on board as directors, there’s a whole lot to hope for once Solo: A Star Wars Story hits theaters.
+With Ron Howard on board as director, there’s a whole lot to hope for once Solo: A Star Wars Story hits theaters.
 What exactly are we expecting to see though?
 We have some thoughts on that.

 1. Chewbacca’s Wookiee life debt to Han

 Han Solo and Chewbacca’s friendship is famous in Star Wars lore.
 It’s one of the most powerful partnerships in the galaxy, with the two forming a bond over decades of traveling together.
 It’s also no coincidence that they stayed attached at the hip for so long.
 Sometime back in Han’s younger years, he freed the Wookiee from Imperial enslavement on Kashyyyk.
 As a result, Chewie swore a Wookiee life debt to Solo, putting him at the smuggler’s side to protect and defend him for the rest of his days.

 The thing is, even after Chuck Wendig’s Life Debt novel last year, we still don’t know the exact circumstances of how Han first came across Chewie, or what it was that even brought him to Kashyyyk in the first place.
 With his standalone Anthology movie, we have an opportunity to get some much-needed background into the early days of what would become a powerful partnership.